 It is a big enough challenge to be who YOU think you should be.
 Let the others deal with their own expectations by themselves.

 One of the most fatal poisons is fear.
 We have many fears.
 One of the “famous” fears is a fear of failure.
 People want so many things in life, but are afraid to go out and get them because they are afraid to fail.
 The more you think of failing, the more poison you have in your life.
 Anxiety is a fear of something that has not happened and may never happen, yet it cripples many people.
 Fearing something does not guarantee it will not happen.

 If I stay home and worry about my daughter driving back home late at night, there is no way for me to make sure a drunk driver will not hit her.
 But it is a certain guarantee I will not sleep until she comes home…

 If things do not happen the way you want them to happen, treat them as opportunities to learn, change and grow.
-If any fear creeps into your mind, shake it off and tell yourself
+If any fear creeps into your mind, shake it off and detoxify by telling yourself

 Everything is going to be OK in the end.